SarahBrown/cs5293sp22-project3/README.md

 use_saved_data on **line 131** of project3.py should be set to True if there are any issues due to runtime during the "Cleaning and sorting data..." portion of running project3.py.
 Runtime of this portion of the code took about 1.5 minutes on my machine.
 Total project3.py runtime was about 2 minutes.

+If you wish to view the model's predictions, change **print_pred** = False to True on **line 155** project3.py.
+This was set to False to avoid excess print statements.

 # Web or External Libraries
 For this project I used several packages from the standard library and some external libraries.
 These included argparse, counter, glob, io, import, pickle, random, re, and urllib.request.
 In addition, the following external libraries were used pandas, spacy (and specifically en_core_web_lg), and sklearn.